What is Infidelity?

 In our increasingly digital world, the question that begs to be answered is this: Is live, in-person contact required for sexual infidelity, or does digital sexual activity count equally?

-A few years ago, to answer this question, Dr. Jennifer Schneider, Dr. Charles Samenow, and I conducted a survey of women whose husbands were engaging in significant amounts of extramarital sexual activity, either online or in the real world.
-Probably the most important finding of our study was this: When it comes to the negative effects of one partner having sex outside of a supposedly monogamous relationship, tech-based and in-the-flesh sexuality are no different.
+A few years ago, to answer this question, Drs.
+Rob Weiss, Jennifer Schneider, and Charles Samenow conducted a survey of women whose husbands were engaging in significant amounts of extramarital sexual activity, either online or in the real world.
+Probably the most important finding of the study was this: When it comes to the negative effects of one partner having sex outside of a supposedly monogamous relationship, tech-based and in-the-flesh sexuality are no different.
 The lying, the emotional distancing, and the pain of learning about the betrayal feel the same to a betrayed partner.

-The results of this study confirm what I and a few others have stated for decades: It’s not any specific sexual act that does the most damage to a betrayed partner and a relationship; instead, it’s the constant lying, the emotional distancing, and the loss of relationship trust.
+The results of this study confirm what Dr. Weiss has stated for decades: It’s not any specific sexual act that does the most damage to a betrayed partner and a relationship; instead, it’s the constant lying, the emotional distancing, and the loss of relationship trust.
 For most betrayed partners, the emotional betrayal associated with sexual infidelity is nearly always more painful and longer-lasting than the physical betrayal.

-Recognizing this fact, I created the following digital-age definition of cheating, first published in my book Out of the Doghouse.
+Recognizing this fact, at Seeking Integrity we use the following digital-age definition of cheating, first published in Dr. Weiss’s book Out of the Doghouse.

 Infidelity (cheating) is the breaking of trust that occurs when you keep intimate, meaningful secrets from your primary romantic partner.